 - a.
-The Parent Company, in the normal course of business, has transactions with SLRDI consisting of non-interest bearing advances for working capital requirements with no fixed repayment terms. - b.
-These are transactions and related receivable arising from sale of lots to SLRDI.

-Outstanding receivables from such sales amounted to nil and Php33.96 million as of December 31, 2016 and 2015, respectively.

-- c.
-SLRDI has entered into a loan agreement with RCBC in prior years and has a loan balance of Php285.88 million as of December 22, 2014.
-On the same date, SLRDI and SLLI entered into a memorandum of agreement whereby SLLI assumed the liability and the payment of SLRDI's financial obligation.
-As a result, SLLI recorded receivable from SLRDI for the principal and interest due.
-In 2015, SLLI paid the outstanding balance to RCBC. - d.
-Other transactions with SLRDI include noninterest-bearing cash advances for various charges for reimbursements of expenses on gasoline consumption of service vehicles, repairs and maintenance, supplies, rentals for project exhibits and advertising/marketing costs. - e.
-This pertains to the monthly amortization payment from the buyers of the Parent Company collected by SLRDI due to be remitted to the Parent Company. - f.
-In 2014, SLLI and SLRDI entered into several memorandums of agreements wherein SLLI undertakes the development and marketing of the several projects of SLRDI and has assumed the position of the development contractor and marketing arm.
-In consideration of the services rendered by SLLI, SLRDI has agreed to the following:

-☐ Colinas Verdes Bulacan Project - SLRDI has entered into a joint venture agreement with Araneta Properties, Inc. (API) for a proceeds sharing agreement of 60% SLRDI - 40% API share.
-SLLI shall be entitled to 75% of SLRDI's share in the joint venture agreement and 12% marketing fee on the gross selling price of all sales made from the project; Green Meadows Iloilo Project - SLRDI has entered into a joint venture agreement with

-AFP-Retirement and Separation Benefits System (ARSBS) for a lot sharing agreement of 55% SLRDI - 45% ARSBS share.
-SLLI shall be entitled to 75% of SLRDI's share in the joint venture and 12% marketing fee on the gross selling price of all sales made from the project;
+The Company, in the normal course of business, has transactions with its affiliated companies consisting of non-interest bearing advances for working capital requirements with no fixed repayment terms. - b.
+Transactions and related receivables arising from the sale of lots to SLRDI.
+These lots were used by SLRDI to pay its suppliers as well as give incentives to its officers and shareholders. - c.
+SLRDI has entered into a loan agreement with Rizal Commercial Banking Corporation (RCBC) and has a loan balance of Php285.88 million as of December 22, 2014.
+On the same date SLRDI and the Company entered into a memorandum of agreement whereby the Company shall assume the liability and the payment of SLRDI's financial obligation. - d.
+Other transactions with the SLRDI include non-interest bearing cash advances for various charges to and from affiliated companies for reimbursements of expenses on gasoline consumption of service vehicles, repairs and maintenance, supplies, rentals for project exhibits and advertising/marketing costs. - e.
+Monthly amortization payment from the buyers of the Group collected by SLRDI due to be remitted to the Company. - f.
+In 2014, SLRDI sold to a third party a piece of real property located in Cansaga, Consolacion, Cebu for a consideration of Php102.51 million.
+SLRDI, through a memorandum of agreement, contracted the services of the Company for the management of the property, research on the market price and negotiation of the sale.
+The Company recognized management fee of Php45.76 million in relation to the services provided. - g.
+At the start of 2014, the Parent Company and SLRDI entered into several memorandums of agreements wherein the Parent Company undertakes the development and marketing of the several projects of SLRDI and has assumed the position of the development contractor and marketing arm.
+In consideration of the services rendered by the Parent Company, SLRDI has agreed to the following: - Colinas Verdes Bulacan Project SLRDI has entered into a joint venture agreement with Araneta Properties, Inc. (API) for a proceeds sharing agreement of 60% SLRDI -40% API share.
+The Parent Company shall be entitled to 75% of SLRDI's share in all the income and share in the proceeds joint venture and 12% marketing fee on the gross selling price of all sales made from the project; - Green Meadows Iloilo Project SLRDI has entered into a joint venture agreement with AFP-Retirement and Separation Benefits System (ARSBS) for a lot sharing agreement of 55% SLRDI 45% ARSBS share.
+The Parent Company shall be entitled to 75% of SLRDI's share in of all the income from the lot share in the joint venture and 12% marketing fee on the gross selling price of all sales made from the project;